Cleeng/mediastore-sdk/README.md

 #### 3. Embed component (sample)

-<b>Each component needs to be wrapper into Provider, as in the example below.</b>
+**Each component needs to be wrapper into Provider, as in the example below.**
 Component should be rendered in the browser - if you are using NextJS, turn off SSR for MSSDK components.

 ```javascript